ChouseinKec/triax-page/docs/style/utilities/value.md

 Validates if a given value is valid for a specific CSS property.
 Uses the property's `syntaxNormalized` to check if the value matches any of the defined syntaxes.

 - **Parameters:**
-  - `property: StyleKeys` — The CSS property name (e.g., 'margin', 'padding').
+  - `property: StyleKey` — The CSS property name (e.g., 'margin', 'padding').
   - `value: string` — The CSS value string to validate (e.g., '10px auto').
 - **Returns:** `boolean` — True if the value is valid for the property, false otherwise.
 - **Example:**